scottisyoung/Daily-Notes/10. Node/nodeNotes.md

 ## <span style="color: blue;">NPM</span>

+*   NPM is a tool that allows us to grab code from other developers.
 *   Node.js Package Manager
+*   NPM is a repository of JavaScript files and JS libraries.
 *   Is extremely important and a huge part of Node.
 *   Used to install  node programs / modules
 *   Easy to specify and link dependencies
 *   Modules get installed into the node_modules folder.
 *   You can install in the node_modules folder or Globally
+*   Inside our own code we use a require() keyword that asks to use other code.
+This keyword looks through our computer finds the code we are looking for and brings it in.
+From NPM we bring code into our computer and then use the require keyword to bring it into our own code to be used.
+It is brought in from the Node Modules Folder.
+* For example if we install "express" in our project we require it to be used like the following...
+    *   const express = require('express');
+* We do not use "./express" but only "express".
+    * FRONT END : Uses Import Keyword,
+        * Import React from "react";
+    * BACK END : Uses Require Keyword,
+        * var react = require("react");
+        * Node.js does not support the "Import" construct.

+## <span style="color: blue;"> NPM Install</span>

+*   npm install (name of what we want to install)
+*   This can install all sorts of programs.
+*   It is very common to see the error, e access permission denied.
+Please try running this command again as root/administrator.
+We can run this command by using __SUDO__ in front.
+"Super User/Administrator"
+*   You can install multiple things at one time as long as they are separated by a space...
+    *   npm install express body-parser
+*   We DO NOT want to commit our node modules to github so we create a file called .gitignore.
+* Inside of .gitignore list out the programs we want git to ignore such as node_modules.
+*   If you forget and accidentally add node modules to git, google how to delete it from github, there are a few extra steps.
+* Using __--save__ makes sure that the dependency you are installing is always available and it is automatically added to your package.json dependencies.
+* __-g__ puts the file in a global location.

 ### <span style="color: red;">Popular Modules</span>